cmss13-devs/web/rules/rules.md

 ### Survivors

 - Survivors have more leeway than marines with their mental stability due to the trauma they may have experienced during the xenomorph attack.
 They may be suffering PTSD, paranoia or similar conditions for roleplaying purposes.
-Survivors may NOT be hostile unless they have been spawned as hostile survivors (CLF).
+- Survivors may NOT be hostile unless they have been spawned as hostile survivors (CLF) - see [Hostile Factions](#hostile-factions).
   - Hostile survivors cannot attempt to harm other survivors.

 ### ID Cards